othiym23/shimmer/README.md

 you started.
 Won't unwrap if somebody else has monkeypatched the function after you (but will log in that case).
 Won't throw if you try to double-unwrap a function (but will log).

-#### shimmer.wrapEmitter(emitter, mark, prepare)

-Wrap an EventEmitter's event listeners.
-Each listener will be passed to `mark` when it is registered with `.addListener()` or `.on()`, and then each listener is passed to `prepare` to be wrapped before it's called by the `.emit()` call. `wrapListener` deals with the single listener vs array of listeners logic, and also ensures that edge cases like `.removeListener()` being called from within an `.emit()` for the same event type is handled properly.

-The wrapped EE can be restored to its pristine state by using emitter.__unwrap(), but this should only be used if you *really* know what you're doing.